University Highlights Public

 “Most if not all degrees are taught in English!”

-Aside from the beauty and allure of the Netherlands as a holiday destination, it has many benefits for students.
-Like most UK universities, and unlike US, Canadian, and Scottish universities, Dutch university courses finish in three years rather than four, making them a convenient bachelors option.
-But one of the best perks, especially for international students, is the fact that English is widely spoken, and most if not all degrees are taught in English!
-Even the locals, aside from being extremely friendly and welcoming to foreigners, are more than happy to meet you on your grounds and switch to English.
+Aside from the beauty and allure of the Netherlands as a holiday destination, it offers many benefits for students.
+Like most UK universities, and unlike US, Canadian, and Scottish universities, Dutch university courses finish in three years rather than four, making them a convenient bachelor's option.
+One of the best perks, especially for international students, is that English is widely spoken, and most, if not all, degrees are taught in English!
+Even the locals, aside from being extremely friendly and welcoming to foreigners, are more than happy to meet you on your terms and switch to English.
 This makes it easy to integrate into the local community and get settled in.

-It’s also relatively easier to stay in the country and find a job after university as compared to some other countries, making it a great choice for longer-term living!
-On top of that, student living is reasonably affordable, with a great overall price-to-quality ratio of education for EU students (sadly however it is more expensive for non-EU students).
-But even if you are a non-EU international student worried about life in the Netherlands, let us put your mind to rest.
-Dutch universities are extremely international, with some having around 50% of non-Dutch students, making it easy to fit in.
+It’s also relatively easier to stay in the country and find a job after university compared to some other countries, making it a great choice for longer-term living!
+On top of that, student living is reasonably affordable, with a great overall price-to-quality ratio of education for EU Students (sadly, however, it is more expensive for non-EU students).
+But even if you are a non-EU international student worried about life in the Netherlands, let us put your mind at ease.
+Dutch universities are extremely international, with some having around 50% non-Dutch students, making it easy to fit in.

 Life in the Netherlands